makrai/notes/fabbri2007-SummEval.md

     CNN/DailyMail dataset, an extensible and unified
   * toolkit for summarization model evaluation, and a
-  * diverse collection of human annotations of model outputs collected from the crowd-source and expert annotators.
-Using the accumulated resources
+  * diverse collection of human annotations of model outputs collected from the crowd-source and expert annotators
-* we re-evaluated a broad selection of current models and evaluation metrics in
+* we re-evaluated a broad selection of current models and evaluation metrics